remotion-dev/remotion/packages/docs/docs/cloudrun/setup.md

 The render will now run and after a while the image will be available in your cloud storage bucket.

 Congrats!
-[Check your Cloud Storage Bucket](https://console.cloud.google.com/storage/browser) - you just rendered your first still using Remotion CloudRun 🚀
+[Check your Cloud Storage Bucket](https://console.cloud.google.com/storage/browser) - you just rendered your first still using Remotion Cloud Run 🚀

 </TabItem>
 </Tabs>